MicrosoftDocs/azure-docs-powershell/azps-9.0.1/Az.Resources/New-AzRoleDefinition.md

 Then, modify its properties as required.
 Finally, use this command to create a custom role using role definition.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.resources/new-azroledefinition) for up-to-date information.

 ## SYNTAX

 ### InputFileParameterSet